-Cumberland Health Determinants Research Collaboration (HDRC) is a five-year project that started in January 2024, funded by the National Institute for Health Research (NIHR) with the aim to boost research capacity and capability within local governments.
-Our aim is to embed research and evidence for tackling determinants of health, within Cumberland Council, partner organisations and the communities we serve.
-Further details about the project can be found in our summary below:
+Cumberland Health Determinants Research Collaboration (HDRC) is a five-year project that started in January 2024 with the aim to boost research capacity and capability within local governments.
+Our aim is to embed a culture of always using evidence when making decisions to understand how decisions impact on health and health inequalities within Cumberland Council, partner organisations and the communities we serve.

 To keep up to date, please sign up to our newsletter here: sign-up